CumulusNetworks/docs/content/cumulus-netq-410/Manage-Events-and-Notifications/Monitor-System-Events.md

 You can suppress events for the following types of messages:

-- agent: NetQ Agent events
+- Adaptive routing
-- bgp: BGP events
+- BGP
-- btrfsinfo: Events related to the BTRFS file system in Cumulus Linux
+- BTRFS information (events related to the BTRFS file system in Cumulus Linux)
-- clsupport: Events generated when creating the `cl-support script`
+- CL support (events generated when creating the `cl-support script`)
-- configdiff: Events generated when a configuration file has changed
+- Config diff (events generated when a configuration file has changed)
-- evpn: EVPN events
+- EVPN
+- Installed packages
-- lcm: Lifecycle management events
+- Lifecycle management
-- link: Events related to links, including state and interface name
+- Link (events related to links, including state and interface name)
-- lldp: LLDP events
+- LLDP
-- mlag: MLAG events
+- MLAG
+- MTU
+- NetQ agent
-- ntp: NTP events
+- NTP
-- ospf: OSPF events
+- OSPF
-- packageinfo:
-- ptm: Prescriptive Topology Manager events
+- PTM (prescriptive topology manager)
-- ptp: PTP events
+- PTP
-- roceconfig: RoCE configuration events
+- RoCE configuration
-- runningconfigdiff: Events related to the difference between two configurations
+- Running config diff (events related to the difference between two configurations)
-- sensor: Sensor events
+- Sensor
-- services: Service-related events, including whether a service is active or inactive
+- Services (including whether a service is active or inactive)
-- ssdutil: Events related to the storage on a switch
+- SSD utilization (events related to the storage on a switch)

-{{<notice info>}}
+{{<notice note>}}

 NetQ suppresses BGP, EVPN, link, and sensor-related events with a severity level of 'info' by default in the UI.
 You can {{<link url="#delete-or-disable-an-event-suppression-rule" text="disable this rule">}} if you'd prefer to receive these notifications.